ndemou/Out-PingStats/README.md

 ## What is it?

-Out-PingStats is a PowerShell script that displays detailed and easy-to-understand graphs to help you assess the short- and long-term quality of your internet uplink or connection to a specific host.
-You can use it without leaving your terminal.
+Out-PingStats uses ping under the hood but displays detailed and easy-to-understand graphs that will help you assess the quality of your internet uplink or connection to a specific host.
+It is perfect both for short term (a few seconds) long term (a few hours) use, is written in powershell, and you can use it directly from your terminal.

 ![image](https://github.com/ndemou/Out-PingStats/assets/4411400/63b33280-a1ba-4a08-8fe4-da0572c2f942)